armandosunny/EcoNicheS/README.md

 To ensure smooth workflow in RStudio, it is crucial to define the working directory properly, location where all databases created during the analyzes will be saved.
 Follow these steps, navigate to: "Session" ➥ "Set Working Directory" ➥ "Choose Directory", and select for example, the folder that contains the .asc layers and the .csv coordinate base file.

-In order to use your databases, the _.csv base file_ should have the _Species listed in the first column_, followed by _longitude (X)_ in the second column, and _latitude (Y)_ in the third column as seen below. _Editing your database respecting lowercase and uppercase letters is essential for the analysis to proceed_.
+In order to use your databases, the _.csv base file_ must have the _Species listed in the first column_, followed by _longitude (X)_ in the second column, and _latitude (Y)_ in the third column as seen below. _Editing your database respecting lowercase and uppercase letters is essential for the analysis to proceed_.

 <sub>Visualization in RStudio</sub>